Getting to Know Venture Capital Investing with Cresset Partners’ Ventures II Fund

 Getting To Know The Cresset Ventures II Fund

-With these considerations in mind, Cresset recently launched Ventures II (“Fund II”), a venture capital fund raising $200 million to invest in a diversified portfolio of 15-20 top-tier venture capital funds.
+With these considerations in mind, Cresset recently launched Ventures II (“Fund II”), a venture capital fund raising $200 million to invest in a diversified portfolio of 15-20 venture capital funds.
 Fund II also seeks to invest in compelling, later-stage co-investment opportunities.
 We connected with Jordan Stein, Managing Director of Cresset Partners, to further explore key factors to consider if you are interested in investing in venture capital, how we believe the current environment may benefit investors, and how Cresset’s Ventures II Fund aims to capitalize on that environment.
 Below is what he had to share:

 Jordan, it is certainly an interesting time to be a venture capital investor.
 How has Cresset structured Ventures II with the intention to capitalize on the dynamics at play?

 That said, we do observe some tailwinds in the market.
-Per Pitchbook, 2021 into 2022 was the most founder friendly environment of the last decade4.
+Per Pitchbook, 2021 into 2022 was the most founder friendly environment of the last decade2.
 Valuations were incredibly high, way too many deals were being done, and diligence timelines were very compressed.
 Now, Pitchbook’s work shows that the pendulum has swung all the way back and we are seeing an investor-friendly environment.
 We believe valuations have come back down to earth, only the better companies are receiving capital, and companies are building themselves more durably given the difficult fundraising environment.
 Beyond that, we are seeing a massive technology transformation through AI which should lead to significant value creation over the next decade.
 Putting this all together, we are very excited about the potential of Ventures II.

 How does Ventures II differ or build off Cresset Partners’ first venture capital fund?